stanford-oval/genie-toolkit/README.md

 To choose which sentences to paraphrase, use:
 ```
-genie sample -i synthetic.tsv --constants constants.tsv --sampling-strategy bySignature --sampling-control easy-hard-functions.tsv -o mturk-input.tsv
+genie sample --constants constants.tsv --sampling-strategy bySignature --sampling-control easy-hard-functions.tsv -o mturk-input.tsv < synthetic.tsv
 ```

 Use `constants.tsv` to choose which values to use for each constant, based on type and parameter name.
+This parameter cannot be omitted.
-If `--constants` is omitted, a default that is appropriate for English and the reference Thingpedia is used.
-See [data/en-US/constants.tsv](data/en-US/constants.tsv) for an example of the file format.
+A default that is appropriate for English and the reference Thingpedia can be found at [data/en-US/constants.tsv](data/en-US/constants.tsv).

 Use `--sampling-control` to choose which functions are hard and which functions are easy; this affect the proportion of paraphrase inputs that will use each functions.
 See [data/easy-hard-functions.tsv](data/easy-hard-functions.tsv) for details of the file format.
-This parameter cannot be omitted.
+If omitted, all functions are considered equally hard.

 You can also modify [lib/paraphrase-sampler.js](lib/paraphrase-sampler.js) to further adapt how sampling occurs, based on program complexity, sentence complexity or other heuristics.